-Stock assessments or stock status indicators (SSIs) are available for only 4 shark species in the EPO: silky (Carcharhinus falciformis) (Lennert-Cody et al. 2018; BYC-10 INF-A, BYC-11 INF-A, EBWG-01 INF-A), blue (Prionace glauca) (ISC Shark Working Group), shortfin mako (Isurus oxyrinchus) (ISC Shark Working Group), and common thresher (Alopias vulpinus) (NMFS).
-As part of the FAO Common Oceans Tuna Project, Pacific-wide assessments of the porbeagle shark (Lamna nasus) in the southern hemisphere (Clarke 2017) and the bigeye thresher shark (Alopias superciliosus) (Fu et al. 2018) were completed in 2017, and for the silky shark (Clarke 2018a) in 2018, as well as a risk assessment for the Indo-Pacific whale shark population (Clarke 2018b) also in 2018.
-Whale shark interactions with the tuna purse-seine fishery in the EPO are summarized in document BYC-08 INF-A. The impacts of tuna fisheries on the stocks of other shark species, not previously mentioned, in the EPO are unknown.
+Stock assessments or stock status indicators (SSIs) are available for only 4 shark species in the EPO: silky

+(Carcharhinus falciformis) (Lennert-Cody et al. 2018; BYC-10 INF-A, BYC-11 INF-A, EBWG-01 INF-A), blue (Prionace glauca) (ISC Shark Working Group), shortfin mako (Isurus oxyrinchus) (ISC Shark Working Group), and common thresher (Alopias vulpinus) (NMFS).
+As part of the FAO Common Oceans Tuna Project, Pacific-wide assessments of the porbeagle shark (Lamna nasus) in the southern hemisphere (Clarke 2017) and the bigeye thresher shark (Alopias superciliosus) (Fu et al. 2018) were completed in 2017, and for the silky shark (Clarke 2018a) in 2018, as well as a risk assessment for the Indo-Pacific whale shark population (Clarke 2018b), also in 2018.
+Whale shark interactions with the tuna purse-seine fishery in the EPO are summarized in document BYC-08 INF-A.

 The first quantitative vulnerability assessment of sharks for EPO industrial and artisanal fisheries-using the EASI-Fish methodology (section 5)-was completed in 2022 and was presented at SAC-13 (SAC-13-11).
-Briefly, a total of 49 shark species were recorded to interact with EPO tuna fisheries, of which 32 species were formally assessed using EASI-Fish for 2019.
+A total of 49 shark species were recorded to interact with EPO tuna fisheries, of which 32 species were formally assessed using EASI-Fish for 2019.
 Overall, 20 species were classified as "most vulnerable", including hammerhead sharks (4 species), requiem sharks (10 species), threshers (Alopias superciliosus and A. pelagicus), mesopelagic sharks (3 species) and the commercially important blue shark (Prionace glauca) and shortfin mako (Isurus oxyrinchus).
 The remaining 12 species were classified as "least vulnerable" (9 species) or "increasingly vulnerable" (3 species).
-The report recommended further analysis to explore a range of potential hypothetical conservation and management measures (CMMs) that may be implemented-in isolation or in combination-within the EPO to reduce fishery impacts on particularly vulnerable shark species identified, including silky, thresher and hammerhead sharks.
+The staff recommended further analysis to explore a range of potential hypothetical conservation and management measures (CMMs) that may be implemented-in isolation or in combination-within the EPO to reduce fishery impacts on particularly vulnerable shark species identified, including silky, thresher and hammerhead sharks.
 The EASI-Fish approach was applied to silky shark and hammerhead sharks during 2022-2023 to determine the relative benefits of alternative management scenarios on species' vulnerability (SAC-14-12).
+At its 101st meeting, the IATTC adopted Resolution C-23-07, which includes a provision for IATTC staff to draft, in collaboration with the EBWG and the SAC, an interim list of shark species for the consideration by Members to be under the purview of the Commission.
+A list of 49 species documented to interact with pelagic fisheries in the EPO was used in combination with other available species lists, ecological characteristics and conservation classifications by international instruments (e.g., IUCN Red List of Threatened Species) to provide potential recommendations from the staff for an interim list of shark species (see SAC-15-09).